tejasghadge4/Crop-Prediction/README.md

-# Crop-Prediction-VGG-and_Opencv
+# Crop-Prediction-VGG-and-Opencv

 This project focuses on predicting crop types using computer vision techniques and deep learning models.
 The key features of this repository are:

-Preprocessing with OpenCV:
+Preprocessing with OpenCV -
 OpenCV is used for image preprocessing tasks such as resizing, normalization, and augmentations to prepare the dataset for training.

 Deep Learning Model - VGG16: